 As for testing: wouldn't it be possible to run standard regex tests with ";j" and ";n" flags and see if they generate identical output?
 That doesn't cover non-standard features of course (which is impossible because of undefined semantics as you point out), but at least it would seem to imply that it's safe to run standard regex stylesheets with the native engine whenever there is a real performance benefit...?

 #5 Updated by Michael Kay 4 months ago

 Yes, of course it would be possible to test in this way.
 The problem is that if we ran 2000 regex tests this way we would probably get 200 failures (given that the tests are deliberately focused on edge cases) and we would need to inspect each of these failures carefully to understand whether it was legit or not.

 I do understand the performance case, which is why the "escape" option was provided in the first place.

-#6 Updated by Tom De Herdt about 1 month ago
+#6 Updated by Tom De Herdt 4 months ago

 OK, I understand now.

 It seems reasonable that applications using the non-standard "escape" option for performance reasons do their own specific testing, which could be as simple as comparing output for a large data set with/without the native engine flag.